Jonathan Maitland: Writing

 In May 2019, The Last Temptation of Boris Johnson opened at the Park Theatre.
 Act One centred on the February 2016 dinner party at Johnson's home in Islington with Michael Gove, after which he decided to campaign for Vote Leave.
 The second act posited that Johnson resigned as Prime Minister in 2022 (this actually happened in real life) and is set in 2029 when he makes another run at the leadership, based on taking the UK back into the EU.
 The play broke previous box office records and sold out its entire run but received mixed reviews; Ann Treneman in The Times gave the play four stars out of five, calling it 'politics...served deliciously pink'.
 In The New European, Martin McQuillan praised Maitland's "remarkable play" with a five-star review, but Michael Billington in The Guardian gave it two stars, concluding that "Maitland's mind-changing hero is not nearly as interesting as he thinks he is."
 The play completed an eight week national tour in March 2020.

 Maitland's fifth play, The Interview, about the Martin Bashir/Princess Diana Panorama programme, premiered at the Park Theatre on 27 October 2023.
-It received mostly positive reviews.
 His play with music about Wilko Johnson, the guitarist and founder of the band Dr Feelgood, premiered at the Queen's Theatre, Hornchurch on 1 February 2024 and received positive reviews.
 The Reviews Hub, awarding it fours stars, called it "an extraordinary story... magnificent" and The Guardians three star review praised director Dugald Bruce-Lockhart's "nifty production" and Johnson Willis's "stonking star turn".
-The play transferred to the Southwark Playhouse in March 2025 where it completed a sold out run and in July it transfers to the west end for a month at the Leicester Square Theatre.
+The play transferred to the Southwark Playhouse in March 2025 where it completed a sold out run and subsequently transferred to the west end for a month at the Leicester Square Theatre.
+It is due to complete a ten week national tour in late 2026.
 Maitland's show Maitland's play How to Survive Your Mother, based on the memoir of the same name, premiered at the King's Head Theatre in London on 23 October 2024.